SUSE/skuba/test/README.md

 Boths methods are convenients: 1) method is usefull when we don't have the terraform state.

+3) Use a custom ginkgo binary:

+`~/go/src/github.com/SUSE/caaspctl> GINKGO_BIN_PATH="$PWD/ginkgo" IP_FROM_TF_STATE=TRUE PLATFORM=openstack make test-e2e`
+In the following example we assume you have builded ginkgo from vendor.

 # Env.
 Variable:

+## Guidelines:

-As guideline use `_` underscores for separating words and use UPPERCASE for naming.
+Syntax: use `_` underscores for separating words and use UPPERCASE for naming.

+Adding NEW variables:

+- IPs of nodes when needed can be added in the python and golang code.

+In general adding new behaviour variable should be discussed within the team, since we need to keep the variable minimalist as possible.

+All needed variable should have been already implemented, only the NODE ips variable should be added.

 ### Currenlty supported: